The IMF and the Fight Against Money Laundering and the Financing of Terrorism

 Money laundering and the financing of terrorism are financial crimes with economic effects.
 They can threaten the stability of a country's financial sector or its external stability more generally.
 Effective anti-money laundering and combating the financing of terrorism regimes are essential to protect the integrity of markets and of the global financial framework as they help mitigate the factors that facilitate financial abuse.
-Action to prevent and combat money laundering and the financing of terrorism thus responds not only to a moral imperative, but also to an economic need." – Min Zhu, Deputy Managing Director of the IMF
+Action to prevent and combat money laundering and terrorist financing thus responds not only to a moral imperative, but also to an economic need.

 A threat to economic and financial stability

 The international community has made the fight against money laundering and terrorist financing a priority.
 The IMF is especially concerned about the possible consequences money laundering, terrorist financing, and related crimes have on the integrity and stability of the financial sector and the broader economy.
 These activities can undermine the integrity and stability of financial institutions and systems, discourage foreign investment, and distort international capital flows.
 They may have negative consequences for a country’s financial stability and macroeconomic performance, resulting in welfare losses, draining resources from more productive economic activities, and even have destabilizing spillover effects on the economies of other countries.
 In an increasingly interconnected world, the negative effects of these activities are global, and their impact on the financial integrity and stability of countries is widely recognized.
 Money launderers and terrorist financiers exploit both the complexity inherent in the global financial system as well as differences between national AML/CFT laws and systems, and they are especially attracted to jurisdictions with weak or ineffective controls where they can more easily move their funds without detection.
 Moreover, problems in one country can quickly spread to other countries in the region or in other parts of the world.